 We weren’t exactly crossing the Pacific, but Colin and I were heading from Baja to Mazatlán, a journey of roughly 200 nautical miles across the Sea of Cortez.
 Depending on the winds, we’d be out of sight of land for 2-3 days.
-If anything went awry, we could be 100 miles away from a doctor, mechanic or trained masseuse.
+If anything went awry, we could be 100 miles away from a doctor, mechanic, or trained masseuse.

-We had an EPIRB, sat phone, and life raft if things went completely sideways, but we were going to be more alone than we’d yet been on our journey and the word ‘vulnerable’ was top of mind.
+We had an EPIRB, sat phone, and life raft if things went completely sideways, but we were going to be more alone than we’d been yet on our journey and the word ‘vulnerable’ was top of mind.

 This time of year, screaming northerly winds can easily bring 25-30 knots and punishing waves, so we patiently waited for a conservative weather window.